overture-stack/website/markdown/documentation/score/docker-install/configuration/authentication.md

 #### Resources

 Resources are objects or entities that users can interact with, such as a database, a file, or an API endpoint.
 When defining resources, you assign them to specific scopes, indicating what actions can be performed on those resources.
-For more information see [inset](relvant-doc)
+For more details, checkout the following [Keycloak documentation](https://www.keycloak.org/docs/latest/authorization_services/index.html#resource)

 1. From the **Resource tab**, select **"Create Resource"**.
 2. Your first resource is generalized and will not be associated with any specific study or program.
 Name the resource `score`, and from the **authorization scopes field** dropdown select **"READ" and "WRITE"**.